Undivided Resources

 Article

-Tips for Advocating for Your Child with Hospital Staff
+Tips for Advocating for Your Child with Medical Professionals

 Featured image

-Regardless of whether your child’s hospital stay is anticipated or totally unexpected, there will be a lot to absorb and learn.
-Knowing the ins and outs of navigating the hospital can help your experience be a bit less stressful.
-To get insights on advocating for your child with hospital staff, we spoke to several parents of medically complex children: Undivided Navigator Heather McCullough, Undivided Public Benefits Specialist Lisa Concoff Kronbeck, and Undivided Director of Healthcare Advocacy Leslie Lobel.
+Regardless of whether your child’s hospital stay or medical procedure is anticipated or totally unexpected, there will be a lot to absorb and learn.
+Knowing the ins and outs of navigating medical staff can help your experience be a bit less stressful.
+To get insights on advocating for your child with doctors and other medical professionals, we spoke to several parents of medically complex children: Undivided Navigator Heather McCullough, Undivided Public Benefits Specialist Lisa Concoff Kronbeck, and Undivided Director of Healthcare Advocacy Leslie Lobel.

 Brush up on your communication skills